Fana Mokoena: Personal life

 In 1976 Fana Mokoena's mother, Arcillia Mekodi Mokoena was detained and held in solitary confinement by the Apartheid regime for political activism She was incarcerated for inciting a student protest at a school in Kroonstad where she was a teacher, a protest action effected in solidarity with the 1976 Soweto Student uprising which saw scores of students being massacred by the Apartheid regime.
 This as violent protests broke out around the country against the oppressive use of Afrikaans as a medium of instruction, plus a host of other concerns.
-Mokoena*s mother was also physically and emotionally tortured, which.has left her scarred, but she is well and living in QwaQwa.
+Mokoena's mother was also physically and emotionally tortured, which has left her scarred, but she is well and living in QwaQwa.
 Mokoena's mother is a political veteran in her own right and her son, Fana Mokoena took after her in political activism.

-Mokoena is the eldest brother to the late Karabelo Israel Mokoena, Tlotlisang Dipallo Charity Xulu (née Mokoena) and Mamello Blessings Relebohile Mokoena.
+Mokoena is the eldest brother to the late Karabelo Israel Mokoena, Tlotlisang Dipallo Charity Pigou (née Mokoena) and Mamello Blessings Relebohile Mokoena.

 Mokoena's stepfather Elias Bhuti Mokoena is late and so is his mother's eldest sister, Khasiane Alrina Ntloko whom he regarded as his mother too because she raised him while his real mother was incarcerated, and later had to study and work elsewhere.
 Mokoena fondly referred to Khasiane as "Mada".